 In accordance with our Certificate of Incorporation, our Board is divided into three classes with staggered three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 Except as otherwise provided by law and subject to the rights of any class or series of preferred stock, vacancies on our Board (including a vacancy created by an increase in the size of the Board) may be filled only by the affirmative vote of a majority of the remaining directors.
 A director elected by the Board to fill a vacancy (other than a vacancy created by an increase in the size of the Board) serves for the unexpired term of such director's predecessor in office and until such director's successor is elected and qualified.
-A director appointed to fill a position resulting from an increase in the size of the Board serves until the next annual meeting of stockholders at which the class of directors to which such director is assigned by the Board is to be elected by stockholders and until such director's successor is elected and qualified.
-Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
+A director appointed to fill a position resulting from an increase in the size of the Board is to be elected by stockholders at which the class of directors to which such director is assigned by the Board is to be elected by stockholders and until such director's until the class of directors to which such director is assigned by the Board is to be elected by stockholders and until such director's negative among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.